Weetangera

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 96 trips per day across all routes, which translates to approximately 39 weekly trips per individual stop.
+The accessibility of the transport system is rated as excellent, with residents typically residing within 194 meters from their nearest transport stop.
+On average, there are 96 trips per day across all routes, which equates to approximately 39 weekly trips per individual stop.

 Frequently Asked Questions - Transport